Giuseppe Di Masi: Lega Pro

 In June 2003, Reggiana bought the remaining 50% registration rights for Di Masi from Roma for free, but sent him to Acireale of Serie C1.
 He then played as first choice for Serie C1 club Sangiovannese, then for Serie C2/Lega Pro Seconda Divisione sides Igea Virtus and Barletta.

 In the 2010–11 Lega Pro Prima Divisione season, the division newcomer signed Andrea Tesoniero as first choice and Renato Dossena as backup keeper, which made Di Masi the team's third choice keeper.
 In October, he became the team's first choice keeper in the league once again, due to Tesoniero's injury.
 He also played twice in 2010–11 Coppa Italia Lega Pro.
 In January 2011 the team signed a new keeper Ugo Gabrieli.

 Di Masi was released on 30 June 2011.
 In October 2011 Di Masi joined Serie D club Marsala.

 In July 2012 Di Masi returned to professional football with Avellino, as the backup of Ermanno Fumagalli.

+In November 2024 Di Masi joined the club A.S.D.
+Santa Maria del Giudice.